Vail Colorado skiing is epic, like their

 between Vail and Beaver Creek, the Saloon is typically full of skier that

-and enjoy the free chips and salsa at après ski happy hour.
+free chips and salsa at après ski happy hour.

 Avon is Beaver Creek’s base village town, less pricey than